-Simply put, isocentric c-arms move in a perfect circle around the subject while other models rotate in an egg shape.
+What is isocentricity?
+Simply put, isocentric C-arms move in a perfect circle around the subject while other models rotate in an egg shape.

-Siemens released their first 3D c-arms to the marketplace in the early 2000s.
-Philips and Ziehm followed suit more recently, but neither has had as much development time in this arena as Siemens.
-This edge has provided for Siemens to develop precise image fusion and real-time data as well as advantages in working with image guidance systems.
+Siemens released their first 3D C-arms to the marketplace in the early 2000s.
+Philips and Ziehm followed suit more recently, but neither has had as much development time in this arena as Siemens, and neither is now two generations deep in their offerings.
+This edge has allowed Siemens to develop precise image fusion and real-time data as well as advantages in working with image guidance systems.

-Congratulations to the Siemens Arcadis Orbic for winning the “best” 3D c-arm award based its true isocentricity, increased real-time accuracy, decreased patient repositioning, and corresponding dose.
+Congratulations to the Siemens for winning the Best 3D C-Arm Manufacturer award based on the true isocentricity, increased real-time accuracy, decreased patient repositioning, and decreased dose of their systems.